Academic Program Director: David Morrow, D.M.A.

-The Department of Music is committed to providing the most productive educational experiences for its students who wish to study music as one of the liberal arts.
-Fostering the development of artistic talent, humanitarian ideals and sensitivities, academic acumen, and respect for the highest professional standards is the principal aim of the Department.
-Primary focal points of departmental activity include the following elements:
+The Music Academic Program Unit is committed to providing the most productive educational experiences for its students who wish to study music as one of the liberal arts.
+Fostering the development of artistic talent, humanitarian ideals and sensitivities, academic acumen, and respect for the highest professional standards is the principal aim of the Music Program.
+Primary focal points of programmatic activity include the following elements:

 Promotion of an understanding and appreciation of the knowledge and skills appropriate for undergraduates who wish to major in music as part of a liberal arts program;